 I was born and raised in the San Diego area.
 I have one brother, and seven cousins whom I would practically consider siblings.
-I attended college for a year, intending to major in creative writing, then dropped out to join the Navy.
+I attended college for a year, then dropped out to join the Navy.
 There is a long tradition of naval service in my family, dating back to my great grandfather, and I feel proud to carry on the family legacy.
 Most recently I've been accepted to Georgetown University in Washington, DC.
 After nearly ten years of Naval service, I will now be transitioning back to university life in the fall of 2017.

 About the Blog